tolauwae/phd-thesis/src/remote/remote.typ

 The semantics of the debugger consists of a state transitioning system where each state consists of a debugger state #emph[dbg];, zero or more local values $v^(\*)$ and a focused operation $e^(\*)$.
 The main state of the debugger #emph[dbg] is represented as a 5-tuple that holds the running state $r s$, the last incoming message $m s g_i$ the last outgoing message $"msg"_o$, the WebAssembly store $s$ and, a set of breakpoints $b p$.
 The running state indicates whether the virtual machine is paused (#smallcaps[pause];) or running (#smallcaps[play];).
 Rules for setting $"msg"_i$ when messages are received, and for clearing $"msg"_o$ when delivering outbound messages are omitted from our semantics as these are dependent on the communication method.
 The reduction rules for remote debugging are shown in the lower part of @fig:dbg:syntax, we describe them below.

-/ vm-run: #block[
-    When in the #smallcaps[play] state with no incoming or outgoing messages and no applicable breakpoints, the debugger takes one small step of the small step operational semantics $arrow.r.hook""_i$.
+/ vm-run: When in the #smallcaps[play] state with no incoming or outgoing messages and no applicable breakpoints, the debugger takes one small step of the small step operational semantics $arrow.r.hook""_i$.
 That is, a regular WebAssembly step is taken.
-  ]

-/ db-pause: #block[
-    When the debugger receives a $p a u s e$ message, the debugger transitions to the #smallcaps[pause] state.
+/ db-pause: When the debugger receives a $p a u s e$ message, the debugger transitions to the #smallcaps[pause] state.
 Note that it is allowed to transition from any previous state to the paused state.
 After transitioning to the paused state, the rule #smallcaps[vm-run] is no longer applicable.
-  ]

-/ db-dump: #block[
-    In the paused state the debugger can request a dump of the virtual machine’s state.
+/ db-dump: In the paused state the debugger can request a dump of the virtual machine’s state.
 This dump is communicated to the debugging host by an outgoing message, which contains the full WebAssembly state and the breakpoints of the debugger.
-  ]

-/ db-run: #block[
-    When the debugger is in the #smallcaps[pause] state, the programmer can restart execution by sending a $r u n$ message.
+/ db-run: When the debugger is in the #smallcaps[pause] state, the programmer can restart execution by sending a $r u n$ message.
-  ]

-/ db-step: #block[
-    When the debugger receives the $"step"$ message in the #smallcaps[pause] state, it takes one step ($arrow.r.hook""_i$).
+/ db-step: When the debugger receives the $"step"$ message in the #smallcaps[pause] state, it takes one step ($arrow.r.hook""_i$).
 The debugger remains in the #smallcaps[pause] state.
-  ]

-/ db-bp-add: #block[
-    Breakpoints can be added in any run state.
+/ db-bp-add: Breakpoints can be added in any run state.
-  ]

-/ db-bp-rem: #block[
-    Breakpoints can be removed in any run state.
+/ db-bp-rem: Breakpoints can be removed in any run state.
-  ]

-/ db-break: #block[
-    When the debugger is not in the #smallcaps[pause] state, and the $i d$ of the currently executing expression is in the list of breakpoints the debugger transitions to the #smallcaps[pause] state.
+/ db-break: When the debugger is not in the #smallcaps[pause] state, and the $i d$ of the currently executing expression is in the list of breakpoints the debugger transitions to the #smallcaps[pause] state.
-  ]

 It is important to note that the #smallcaps[db-dump] adds a message to the outgoing messages, but the other rules expect the outgoing messages to be empty.
 Since the communication is abstracted away, we assume that incoming and outgoing messages are added and removed by an external system, and the debugging semantics cannot get stuck.
 In other words, the other rules in the semantics only handle incoming messages after all the outgoing messages are removed by the external communication system.

 Below, we show three derived commands for stepping through the WebAssembly code after a breakpoint is hit.
 These are not written as rules in our formal semantics as they are simply a combination of the rules we already introduced.

-/ step-into: #block[
-    This stepping command is offered only for function calls.
+/ step-into: This stepping command is offered only for function calls.
 In order for the debugger client to verify whether this command should be active it can request a dump of the current execution and enable the step-into command in the GUI.
 Execution of the #smallcaps[step-into] command is the same as #smallcaps[db-step];.
-  ]

-/ step-out: #block[
-    When the programmer is debugging inside a function, they might want to step out of the function call.
+/ step-out: When the programmer is debugging inside a function, they might want to step out of the function call.
 Because the end of a function is an actual instruction in WebAssembly the debugger can inspect the body of the function and add breakpoints for all the exit points of the function.
 Important here is that the debugger needs to take note of the call stack at the moment a #smallcaps[step-out] is requested.
 To handle recursive calls correctly, the program should only be paused if one of the breakpoints is hit while the call stack has the same height.
 If the breakpoint is hit on a larger call stack, the program should be resumed (by sending $p l a y$).
-  ]

-/ step-over: #block[
-    Like step-into, step-over only activates for the next call instructions.
+/ step-over: Like step-into, step-over only activates for the next call instructions.
 Instead of following the call the step-over stepping command stops the debugger when the call is finished.
 The instruction sequence to express step-over with our basic debugging constructs are: take one step to go into the function (#smallcaps[db-step];), execute the #smallcaps[step-out] stepping command.
-  ]

 The semantics allow for more elaborate debugging operations to be build on top of those presented here.
 However, the previous three operations represent the most widely used debug operations, and should therefore accommodate most developers debugging needs.